dB-SPL/takprotobuf/README.md

 ## To Do

 - Properly handle child elements of `<detail>`.
 In the output, `xmlDetail` should contain a string with plain XML for any elements that are not included in the strongly typed messages included in the TAK .proto files.
+- Build the output as a Python object, and encode it directly with the Python protobuf module.